Why Wear a Mask?

 Cloth masks resulted in significantly higher rates of infection than medical masks, and also performed worse than the control arm.
 The controls were HCWs who observed standard practice, which involved mask use in the majority, albeit with lower compliance than in the intervention arms.
 The control HCWs also used medical masks more often than cloth masks.
 When we analysed all mask-wearers including controls, the higher risk of cloth masks was seen for laboratory-confirmed respiratory viral infection.”

 With such mixed reviews being published, why wouldn’t we be hesitant to recommend masks when they’re being advised as only a last resort?
+Here’s the thing.
+We’re there.
+We’re at the last resort.

 When is a mask not a good idea?